litecoinfinance/electrumxltfn/docs/HOWTO.rst

 Running on a privileged port
 ============================

-You may choose to run electrumx on a different port than 50001 / 50002.
+You may choose to run electrumxltfn on a different port than 50001 / 50002.
 If you choose a privileged port ( < 1024 ) it makes sense to make use of a iptables NAT rule.